MTrop/DoomTools/README.md

 * [java.base](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/module-summary.html)

-### Recommended Minified JRE Setup

-The JRE added to the installer (or even just for running DoomTools) should be one made with the following command line:

-	jlink --add-modules java.desktop,jdk.crypto.ec,jdk.charsets --compress=2 --output [jredir]

-That's `java.desktop` for the required packages and `jdk.crypto.ec` to ensure it can hit secure sites for updating itself and perhaps future tools that pull resources from secure TLS Internet addresses, and `jdk.charsets` for the extended charsets.

 ### Source

 The `master` branch contains stable code (hopefully).
 Until a release is cut, the `master` branch will be shifting.